Our Approach to Treatment Amidst COVID-19.

 - Medical Appointments – We have Telehealth capabilities in each of our highest level of care homes in the nurse’s stations.
 Medical appointments will be conducted via Telehealth as much as possible.

-- Ongoing Communication – ILC has reached out to emergency contacts and outside treatment providers letting them know of our precautionary measures and our internal teams are meeting daily to adjust clinical delivery as needed.
-We have conducted a company-wide Zoom meeting to discuss our action plan and will continue to stay in daily communication to adjust planning and precautionary measures accordingly.
+- Ongoing Communication – ILC has reached out to emergency contacts and outside treatment providers letting them know of our precautionary measures and our internal teams are meeting daily to adjust clinical delivery and precautionary measures accordingly.

 What you need to know.